Choosing between Activepieces vs. Zapier for workflow automation often comes down to six questions:

 |---|---|---|---|

-Core function | Open-source workflow automation | No-code workflow automation | AI GTM platform |
+Core function | Open-source workflow automation | No-code workflow automation | all-in-one AI GTM Platform |

-Integrations | 670+ (community-contributed) | 8,000+ | 120+ native integrations + API/MCP access |
+Integrations | 670+ (community-contributed) | 8,000+ | 120+ native GTM integrations + Enterprise API/MCP access |

-Pricing model | Per active flow, unlimited runs | Per task, tiered plans | Custom-quoted, seat-and-credit-based |
+Pricing model | Per active flow, unlimited runs | Per task, tiered plans | Free to start with consumption credits based on usage |

-Free tier | 10 active flows free | 100 tasks/month free | ZoomInfo Lite (permanent free tier) |
+Free tier | 10 active flows free | 100 tasks/month free | ZoomInfo Lite (permanent free tier, 10 exports/month) |

 Self-hosting | Yes (MIT license) | No | No |

-AI capabilities | AI Agent builder with 670+ tools | Agents, Chatbots, AI steps in Zaps | GTM Context Graph, AI-drafted outreach, intent signals |
+AI capabilities | AI Agent builder with 670+ tools | Agents, Chatbots, AI steps in Zaps | GTM Context Graph reasoning, AI-drafted outreach, intent signals, AI agents in GTM Workspace |

-B2B data | None | None | 500M contacts, 100M companies |
+B2B data | None | None | 500M contacts, 100M companies, 135M+ verified phones |

-Enterprise governance | RBAC, SSO, audit logs, self-host | SSO, RBAC, audit logs, Admin Center | ISO 27001, SOC 2 Type II, GDPR, CCPA |
+Enterprise governance | RBAC, SSO, audit logs, self-host option | SSO, RBAC, audit logs, Admin Center | ISO 27001, SOC 2 Type II, GDPR, CCPA, OAuth 2.0 PKCE |

-Best for | Technical teams wanting cost control | Non-technical teams wanting breadth | GTM teams wanting buyer intelligence |
+Best for | Technical teams wanting cost control and data sovereignty | Non-technical teams wanting the broadest integration breadth | GTM teams wanting buyer intelligence and revenue-driven automation |

 Activepieces charges $5 per active flow per month with unlimited runs.
 A team running 20 automations pays $100/month whether those flows execute 100 times or 100,000 times.
 The first 10 flows are free with no expiration.

-Zapier's pricing starts at $19.99/month for 750 tasks on the Professional plan, scaling up through tiers to 100K+ tasks.
+Zapier's pricing starts at $19.99/month for 750 tasks on the Professional plan, scaling through tiers to 100K+ tasks.
 Each successful action step in a Zap consumes one task.
 The math works for teams running a few hundred automations per month.

-ZoomInfo uses custom-quoted pricing based on seats, credits, and feature tier.
+ZoomInfo uses consumption-based pricing: free to start with consumption credits based on usage.
 Credits are consumed when exporting contact or company data, not when searching or viewing.
+A permanent free tier, ZoomInfo Lite, provides 10 monthly export credits and features like WebSights Lite for website visitor identification.

-Integration breadth vs. intelligence depth
+Integration breadth vs. GTM-native depth

+Zapier's 8,000+ app integrations are its defining advantage as a workflow tool.
 Nearly every SaaS product on the market has a Zapier connector, and most vendors build their Zapier integration before any other.
 For teams that need to connect a long tail of niche tools, Zapier's catalog is hard to match.
 The breadth extends to 450+ AI-focused integrations, and the Zapier MCP server lets AI agents take actions across the full app library through a single connection.

+Activepieces offers 670+ integrations, with 60% contributed by the community.
 The open-source model means the connector library grows without depending solely on the vendor's engineering team.
 Each piece is a TypeScript npm package, so developers can build custom connectors for internal tools.
 However, G2 reviewers note that some connectors are limited compared to equivalents on larger platforms, particularly for niche SaaS tools.

-Rather than connecting thousands of generic apps, ZoomInfo's App Marketplace focuses on the tools that matter for go-to-market: Salesforce, HubSpot, Microsoft Dynamics 365, Snowflake, Salesloft, and 120+ others.
+ZoomInfo approaches integrations differently.
+Rather than connecting thousands of generic apps, ZoomInfo's App Marketplace focuses on the tools that matter for go-to-market: Salesforce, HubSpot, Microsoft Dynamics 365, Snowflake, Salesloft, and 120+ others with direct API-to-API connections.

 AI agents: automation vs. intelligence